railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_importance.rst

 * The documents required for employing a new member of staff,

-* An order confirmation sent by a customer to one of your salespeople or, perhaps even more common when the relevant salesperson has gone on vacation, if you ever received such an order confirmation,
+* An order confirmation sent by a customer to one of your salespeople or, perhaps even more common, when the relevant salesperson has gone on vacation, if you ever received such an order confirmation,

 * A procedure from your quality manual if there has been a process fault,